What is a Nominee Director and why might I need to use one?

 In Singapore, at the time of incorporation the local resident director position can only be held by someone who is a Singapore Citizen, Permanent Resident or the holder of an Entrepass work visa.

-For Employment Pass (EP) or Dependant’s Pass (DP) visa holders it is only possible for these individuals to be appointed as a director of a Singapore entity only after the new entity has been successfully incorporated and the corporate bank account has been opened.
-The reason being that the company first has to come into existence before it can sponsor these visa classes.
-The directorship eligibility for an EP or DP holder are also contingent upon the appropriate approvals from the Ministry of Manpower, which typically involve the granting of a valid Letter of Consent (LOC) and if the EP holder is already a director of another Singapore entity the approval for taking up a secondary directorship.
+An Employment Pass (EP) visa holder can only be appointed as a director of a Singapore entity only after the new entity has been successfully incorporated and the corporate bank account has been opened.
+The reason being that the company first has to come into existence before it can sponsor the EP visa holder.
+The directorship eligibility for an EP holder are also contingent upon the appropriate approvals from the Ministry of Manpower, which typically involve the granting of a valid Letter of Consent (LOC) and if the EP holder is already a director of another Singapore entity the approval for taking up a secondary directorship.

 More Director Guidelines here from Ministry of Manpower.